 Melt butter in a large pot over medium-high heat.
 Add the diced bacon and cook until it’s just beginning to crisp.
 Then add the chopped shallots (or onion), garlic, and fresh thyme leaves.
 Sauté until the shallots are soft and translucent. - Add cider & mustard

 Stir in a good spoonful of Dijon mustard.
 Pour in the Irish cider and bring the mixture to a simmer.
-Let the cider reduce slightly to concentrate the flavor. - Steam the mussels
+Let the cider reduce slightly to concentrate the flavour. - Steam the mussels

 Add the cleaned mussels to the pot, cover, and cook until the shells open (about 5-6 minutes).
 Give the pan a shake or stir once midway, but be gentle.
 Discard any mussels that remain closed. - Add the cream & season